Itangalo/gash/README.md

 gash
 ====

-THIS FILE NEEDS UPDATING, TO REFLECT GASH 2.X.

 gash (Google Apps Script helpers) is a plugin based framework to make it easier to write Google scripts.